 Increase serotonin

-Like Frankinsence, Myrrh is a gum resin extracted from Commiphora bark.
-It has a powerfully bitter aroma with floral notes.
-It is a prized, ancient resin and it sacred because of its divine nature and history.
-Burn myrrh in sacred and magical spaces or when practising yoga.
+Like Frankincense, Myrrh is an aromatic resin.
+It has a powerfully bitter aroma, however, with bright floral notes.
+It is a prized and ancient resin, wildly sacred thanks to its divine nature and history.

 Induce dreams and visions